datacarpentry/python-ecology-lesson/_episodes/08-putting-it-all-together.md

 > colleagues who aren't using a Jupyter notebook to reproduce your work on their platform.
 {: .callout}

-or create matplotlib `figure` and `axis` objects first and add the plot later on:
+or create matplotlib `figure` and `axis` objects first and subsequently add a histogram with 30 data bins:

 ~~~
 fig, ax = plt.subplots()  # initiate an empty figure and axis matplotlib object